junchengli1/Sim-Grasp-Web/README.md

-# Sim-Suction: Learning a Suction Grasp Policy for
-Cluttered Environments Using a Synthetic
+#Sim-Grasp: Learning 6-DOF Grasp Policies for Cluttered Environments Using a Synthetic Benchmark
-Benchmark